Melissa

 Famous People Named Melissa

 These are just a few examples of famous people named Melissa.
-With its Greek origin meaning “honeybee”, Melissa is a sweet and popular name that has been embraced by many in the entertainment industry.
+With its Greek origin meaning “honeybee”, Melissa is a sweet & popular name that has been embraced by many in the entertainment industry.

 Variations of the Name Melissa